 At the time of writing the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-The much anticipated RDSAP 10 update has not happened yet and a significant methodology overhaul from RDSAP to the Hone Energy Model (HEM) is proposed for 2025.
+The much anticipated RDSAP 10 update is due in Q1 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.

-In terms of types of glazing, for an improved EPC rating you would look to install glazing that has better thermal performance than your current glazing.
+With glazing, for an improved EPC rating you would look to install glazing that has better thermal performance than your current glazing.

 This would typically be double glazed instead of single glazed, or triple glazed instead of double glazed.